Skip to content

 Does Kahoot or Blooket have spaced repetition?

 Neither platform has true spaced repetition.
-When a student answers correctly today, neither Kahoot nor Blooket schedules a follow-up review in 3, 7, or 21 days.
+When a student misses a question today, neither Kahoot nor Blooket reschedules it 7 or 90 days later.
 Both are engagement tools, not memory tools.
-LearnClash builds spaced repetition into every game mode, scheduling missed questions at increasing intervals until mastered.
+LearnClash builds a 3-stage SRS into every game mode: a missed question returns after 7 days, a known answer returns after 90 days, a mastered answer exits the review pool.

 What if I want competitive quizzing outside the classroom?

 Both Kahoot and Blooket are designed for teacher-led classroom sessions.
 Neither serves self-directed adult learners well.
-LearnClash is a competitive learning app where you pick any topic, duel friends or matched opponents with ELO ranking, and spaced repetition makes the knowledge stick.
+LearnClash is a competitive learning app where you pick any topic, duel friends or matched opponents with ELO ranking from Iron to Phoenix, and spaced repetition makes the knowledge stick.
 3 minutes a day, free, no ads.